sindresorhus/awesome-scifi/readme.md

 #### [La Jetée](http://www.imdb.com/title/tt0056119/) (1962) [8.4]

+This film inspired Twelve Monkeys, but is more notable for being one fo the earliest short scifi films that deals with time travel and its ramifications for revolutions and society as a whole.
+Black and white and beautiful. - [@RichardLitt](https://github.com/RichardLitt)

 > Time travel, still images, a past, present and future and the aftermath of World War III.
 The tale of a man, a slave, sent back and forth, in and out of time, to find a solution to the world’s fate.
 To replenish its decreasing stocks of food, medicine and energies, and in doing so, resulting in a perpetual memory of a lone female, life, death and past events that are recreated on an airports jetée.

 #### [Metropolis](http://www.imdb.com/title/tt0017136/) (1927) [8.3]

+This is the kind of film that sells out art houses when someone finds an early roll of the film in a theatre in Buenos Aires, stacked away behind decades of other movies.
+Seminal in it's ability to show a technological future when we were just beginning to understand what that would look like, this film is a masterpiece of class statements, and is much braver at times than a lot of modern, 'edgy' scripts. - [@RichardLitt](https://github.com/RichardLitt)

 > In a futuristic city sharply divided between the working class and the city planners, the son of the city’s mastermind falls in love with a working class prophet who predicts the coming of a savior to mediate their differences.